Child Care Quality Indicators

 Accreditation: Generally, being an accredited child care program means they comply with national standards of high-quality.
 For additional information, find out if the program has any of the following accreditations and then click on the appropriate link below.

 - National Association for the Education of Young Children (NAEYC)

 - National Association for Family Child Care (NAFCC)

 - Council on Accreditation (COA)

-- National Association of Child Care Professionals (NACCP)
+- The Association for Early Learning Leaders, formally know as National Association of Child Care Professionals (NACCP)

 - National Early Childhood Accreditation Program (NECPA)